Debanjan-Saduhkhan/t-Reload/README.md

 # T-Reload Research Paper Implementation

-This repository contains a complete implementation of the **t-reload** method described in the research paper.
+This repository contains a complete implementation of the **t-RELOAD: A REinforcement Learning-based REcommendation for Outcome-driven Application** method described in the research paper.
 The implementation follows best practices for reproducibility and includes comprehensive documentation, testing, and evaluation tools.

 ## 📋 Table of Contents